FullPenetrationTesting/AndroRAT/README.md

 **Disclaimer** : This software is meant for educational purposes only.
 I don't feel responsible for any malicious use of the app.
-# AndroRAT forked For Termux all Bugs and errors are fixed by me
+# AndroRAT forked For Termux all Bugs and errors are fixed by me also added Android 10 support

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/karma9874?label=Follow&style=social)](https://twitter.com/karma9874)